 - Transport: The popular tourist spots in Guatemala are connected by shuttles, while other places are accessible by bus.

 - Learn Spanish: Learning Spanish is a must while travelling in Guatemala; very few locals are able to understand English.
 I learnt Spanish at the pretty remote Bio Itza School in the village of San Jose, and then again from private Mayan tutor Rebeca along Lake Atitlan.

-Best solo travel destination for: First solo trip; mountains; going off the grid; volunteering
+Best solo travel destinations for: First solo trip, mountains, going off the grid, volunteering

 The Spiti Valley of Himachal Pradesh is where my love affair with solo travel began.
 I still remember my first lonely night in a shabby room in Shimla with some clarity.
 I had no idea what I was doing, why I was travelling alone, what it was going lead to.
 But all those questions were dispelled as we drove along winding roads to arrive in one of the most spectacular and fascinating regions of India.
 Back in 2011, Spiti was a trip of firsts for me – volunteer traveling, hitch-hiking, sleeping under the Milky Way and learning about sustainable tourism.
 My time volunteering with Spiti Ecosphere impacted me so deeply that I decided to quit my corporate job soon after and began charting a different life for myself.

 - Getting there: Take the overnight HPTDC Volvo bus from Delhi to Manali, spend a night or two to acclimatise, then take a shared taxi to Kaza.

 - Traveling in Spiti: I highly recommend traveling with Spiti Ecosphere – their “life as a local” trip is one I want to try myself.
 You can also base yourself in Kaza for a while and volunteer with them.